interledger-deprecated/ilp-kit/README.md

 Here's an example of an Apache 2.4 virtual host with enabled port forwarding.

 > NOTE: Current webfinger implementation will not work if the public port is not 443 or 80.

+> NOTE: At the moment you need to have a 443 virtual host in addition to 80 virtual host if you're use 80 as a public port.
+443 virtual host is used for the webfinger lookups.
+This is a [reported issue](https://github.com/e14n/webfinger/issues/27) in the webfinger lib used by the five-bells-wallet.

 ```
 <VirtualHost *:443>